alec-chan/alec-chan.github.io/_posts/2016-12-10-hop-update.md

 description: 2D characters in the 3D world
 ---

-After a long break, I've started working on Hop again.
-After removing all the bloated net code and basically completely restarting the project, things run a lot smoother.
+After ripping out all the bloated net code from Hop and basically completely restarting the project, things run a lot smoother.

-The animation control code, camera flow, character physics and a lot of other things need to be fixed up... in general it's really glitchy right now, but I was surprised at how easy it was to get my 2D character controller to interact properly with the 3D environment.
+The animation control code, camera flow, character physics and a lot of other things need to be fixed up... in general, it's really glitchy right now, but it was surprisingly easy to get my 2D character controller to interact properly with the 3D environment.

 Here's a short video of a 2D Ricky navigating in the 3D world.